Glokc0ma/SD-Maid-Pro/Explorer.md

 The Explorer offers the usual operations such as copying, moving, renaming files etc. In contrast to some other file explorer apps it does not display the device in a "simplified" view, such that it shows a button for "System", "SDCard" and "External SDCard".
 It shows the file system exactly how it exists on the device.

-If you look at a line in the explorer you will see two icons.
-On the left side there is an icon that displays the file type such as directory or file including a preview if possible (and you have SD Maid Pro).
-The right side displays the result of SD Maids "ownership research".
-When browsing a folder, SD Maid will ty to determine who the owner of an item is.
-A successful research will either result in the owners app icon being displayed or a ghost if the owning app is no longer installed.
-If the results are inconclusive a "?" will be displayed.
-So if you ever wondered who created those files/folders on your sdcard, the Explorer can help you with that.

 You navigate down the directory tree by tapping folders to enter.
 Going backwards is done by pressing the devices backbutton or tapping directories on the path in the browser bar at the top.

 [[[ https://cloud.githubusercontent.com/assets/1439229/14575338/6e409a60-0361-11e6-808b-b0d62bb101a4.png | height = 300px]]](https://cloud.githubusercontent.com/assets/1439229/14575338/6e409a60-0361-11e6-808b-b0d62bb101a4.png)